-In this example from the North Sea BroadSeis demonstrates the additional value gained from the broader bandwidth.
-The sharp peak and lack of sidelobes enabled clear identification of thin layers andt erminations in the Dornoch coals.
+This example of BroadSeis from the North Sea demonstrates the additional value gained from the broader bandwidth.
+The sharp peak and lack of sidelobes enabled clear identification of thin layers and terminations in the Dornoch coals.
 Deeper in the stratigraphy, at the prospective Tertiary turbidite systems, there is a thick, low acoustic impedance shale sequence in the Paleocene Lista formation.
 The seismic correlates very well with well log data showing top and base of these soft shales.
-The strong amplitude low frequencies bring in the true envelope signature of this formation revealing a major impedance contrast.
+The strong-amplitude low frequencies bring in the true envelope signature of this formation revealing a major impedance contrast.

 Away from the well calibration point, in the central part of the section, there is a prominent relief structure corresponding to a channel compactional feature with fill deposits having a different lithology, i.e. composed of less compactable sediments, including the desirable reservoir channel sands.
 The top of these sands appears very clearly on the BroadSeis data although it could hardly be identified on conventional data.
 Channel levee sands, overbank deposits and sand body pinch-outs are also easier to identify.

 Flexibility is the key to a successful project.
 CGG offers a toolbox of broadband solutions to help you acquire the data you want.